-War returns to Europe: Russian missiles rain down on airports, military bases, and Kyiv
+War Returns To Europe: Russian Missiles Rain Down On Airports, Military Bases, And Kyiv

-New Delhi, Feb 24 (IANS) Russia on Thursday launched all-out war on Ukraine with simultaneous attacks coming from south, east and north, by land and by air, Daily Mail reported.
+New Delhi: Russia on Thursday launched all-out war on Ukraine with simultaneous attacks coming from south, east and north, by land and by air, Daily Mail reported.

 Missiles and bombs rained from the sky, tanks rolled across the border, troops parachuted down on eastern regions and explosions were seen across the country after Russian President Vladimir Putin gave the order to attack, the report said.